-In his book, Be Fearless: Change Your Life in 28, Psychotherapist Jonathan Alpert breaks down three of the biggest reasons people fail to complete their resolutions each year.
-Here's what he has to say:
+In his book, Be Fearless: Change Your Life in 28 Days, Psychotherapist Jonathan Alpert breaks down three of the biggest reasons people fail to complete their resolutions each year.

 One of the biggest reasons people fail to keep their New Year's resolutions is because they're not specific enough.
-For example, resolving to ‘exercise more’ or ‘lose weight’ are easy ways to set yourself up for failure, as they lack ways to mark progress and are unlikely to keep you motivated throughout the year.
+For example, resolving to “exercise more” or “lose weight” is an easy way to set yourself up for failure.
+Both of these resolutions lack a way to mark progress and are unlikely to keep you motivated throughout the year.

-Another problem people face when making resolutions is framing them with negative language.
-When people resolve to stop wasting money or stop eating junk food, for example, it often backfires because it makes them think about the very thing they're trying to avoid.
+Another problem people face is they frame the resolution in negative language.
+When people resolve to “stop wasting money” or stop eating “junk” food, it often backfires because the resolution itself makes them think about the actual thing they're trying to avoid

 Try framing your goal in positive language instead.
-So much of how we talk to ourselves impacts our actions and our behavior.
-Instead of telling ourselves 'Don't eat junk food,' we should be telling ourselves the behavior we desire, like 'Eat carrots and peanut butter as a healthy snack.'
+Instead of telling yourself, “don't eat junk food!” try telling yourself to do a behavior you want to take up, like, “eat carrots and peanut butter as a healthy snack.”
+How you talk about yourself and your goals will impact your actions.
 Language has a powerful effect on your overall motivation and self-perception.

 Another major obstacle people face is making New Year's resolutions that don't reflect what they actually want.
 The biggest culprits are dieting and exercise trends, but this can apply to any number of goals, like a career-related goal inspired by what you think other people expect of you.